Things to know about Fraud Alert:

 WARNING – CONFIDENCE SCHEMES AND SCAMS – EMPLOYMENT MATTERS

 Fake vacancy announcements have been repeatedly circulated in the name of the Drishti Foundation Trust and the via Non-DFT websites and email imitating DFT email addresses.
-In some cases, correspondence falsely signed in the name of real UNDEF officials has ensued, asking would-be applicants to part with copies of personal documents and even money.
+In some cases, correspondence falsely signed in the name of real DFT officials has ensued, asking would-be applicants to part with copies of personal documents and even money.

 As part of the DFT posts job vacancies only at www.drishtifoundation.org.